 11.6 Effect of Termination or Expiration.
 Upon the termination or expiration of the Agreement, all Company’s and Users’ rights to the Services immediately terminate.
 Termination or expiration of this Agreement will not relieve either party from any payment obligation to the other party.
 Except as otherwise specified in this Agreement or the applicable Services Agreement, termination of the Agreement or of any Services will not entitle Company to any refund of or relief from payment of any Fees paid or payable under this Agreement for Services provided.
 Company is not entitled to recover any compensation from Seagate due to expiration or termination of this Agreement.
 Regardless of the grounds for termination, Company shall return all Lyve Hardware as described in the Services Terms upon termination or expiration of the Services for which the Lyve Hardware is provided.
 Company waives the benefit of any law or regulation providing compensation arising from the termination or failure to renew this Agreement and Company warrants that its waiver is irrevocable and enforceable by Seagate.

 11.7 Termination Processes, Data.
 The applicable Services Agreement sets forth the processes for termination of the Services including the deletion and retrieval of the Company Data.
-It is Company’s responsibility to back up or remove Company Data from the Lyve Services before the end of the Services Term, and before returning Lyve Hardware.
-Seagate will have no liability arising out of any damage to or loss of stored data after the end of the Services Term or in connection with returned Lyve Hardware.
+It is Company’s responsibility to back up or remove Company Data from the Lyve Services before the end of the Services Period, and before returning Lyve Hardware.
+Seagate will have no liability arising out of any damage to or loss of stored data after the end of the Services Period or in connection with returned Lyve Hardware.

 12. DISPUTE RESOLUTION